 Where do the Youth Council meet?

-We are currently meeting virtually every Wednesday 4pm - 5pm but the Stevenage Youth Council usually meets weekly on a Wednesday 4:30pm until 6:30pm at Bowes Lyon Young People’s Centre
+The Youth Council are currently meeting virtually every Wednesday, 4pm to 5pm but usually meet weekly on a Wednesday, 4:30pm to 6:30pm at Bowes Lyon Young People’s Centre.

 Who do I contact?

-If you want to find out more, you can do so by coming to Bowes Lyon Young People’s Centre from 4.15pm, or contact the Community Development team by email firstname.lastname@example.org or call 01438 242558.
+If you want to find out more, contact the Community Development team by email, firstname.lastname@example.org or call 01438 242558.